Latest News

-New Zealand is proud of its diverse population; while the majority of Kiwis are of British descent – often referred to as ‘Pākehā’ – many originate from the Pacific Islands or Asia.
+New Zealand is proud of its diverse population; while the majority of Kiwis are of British descent – often referred to as ‘Pakeha’ – many originate from the Pacific Islands or Asia.
 Other European cultures are also represented, but the largest non-European group is the Maori population.
 New Zealand’s blend of cultures results in a vibrant national identity; at its heart, it is about innovation, independence and celebrating diversity.

-Indigenous Maori culture is a strong element of cultural identity for all New Zealanders, Pākehā included.
+Indigenous Maori culture is a strong element of cultural identity for all New Zealanders, Pakeha included.
 You only need to watch the haka being performed by the All Blacks before a rugby game to see how proud Kiwis are of their shared heritage!
-New Zealand’s Pacific location also lends a distinctive flavour to life in New Zealand; Auckland contains the world’s largest population of Pacific Islanders and is informally regarded as the capital of the Pacific.
-Colourful island culture is evident at the Otara Markets, where visitors can buy tapa cloth and taste Cook Island donuts, and in events such as the huge annual Pasifika Festival.
+New Zealand’s Pacific location also lends a distinctive flavour to life in New Zealand; Auckland is informally regarded as the capital of the Pacific and colourful island culture is evident at the Otara Markets, where visitors can buy tapa cloth and taste Cook Island donuts, and in events such as the Pasifika Festival.

-The majority of New Zealand’s 4.7 million people live in the North Island, while the South Island is more sparsely populated.
+The majority of New Zealand’s 4.4 million people live in the North Island, while the South Island is more sparsely populated.
 Auckland is the nation’s largest city, with a population of more than one million, while the political capital is Wellington.
 The second-largest city is Christchurch, in the South Island.
 New Zealand is a sovereign state ruled by a Westminster-style democratic parliamentary government.

 Experiencing Kiwiana

-Kitschy Kiwiana has grown hugely in popularity during recent years, and its icons are instantly recognisable to Kiwis the world over.
+Kitschy Kiwiana has grown hugely in popularity during recent years and its icons are instantly recognisable to Kiwis the world over.
 Reproductions are readily available to buy in gift shops while the originals are coveted and collected.

 Buzzy Bee This colourful wooden pull-along toy is popular with Kiwi kids and was famously loved by Prince William in his toddling years!